Momler/Pyng/README.md

 A complete implementation of the well known `ping` program under windows, using `python 3.10.0` with no dependencies.
 The outputs and the flags correspond 1:1 to the windows implementation.

+Currently under development, but basic features are implemented

 ## Fixes

 There are things that the Windows ping implementation does wrong, but are fixed in this project.